Scottish Castles Association Archive

 Contents

-The Scottish Castles Association Archive spans more than three decades of dedicated photography and recording of Scottish Castles through professional and volunteer involvement, capturing the evolving landscape of Scotland’s architectural history.
+The Scottish Castles Association Archive spans more than seven decades of dedicated photography and recording of Scottish Castles through professional and volunteer involvement, capturing the evolving landscape of Scotland’s royal and lordly architectural history from the twelfth century onwards.
 The collection includes handwritten field reports, architectural sketches, annotated maps, correspondence, newsletters, and thousands of photographs and slides.
-The materials reflect the diversity of contributors and the wide range of conditions in which Scottish castles are found—from carefully restored properties to ruined sites and archaeological remains.
+The materials reflect the diversity of contributors and their personal interests, and the wide range of conditions in which Scottish castles are found—from carefully restored properties to ruined sites and archaeological remains.
+Some sections of the photograph and slide collections also have a strongly regional emphasis in their content, reflecting the ‘home area’ of the photographers or the foci of their specialist interests.
 The archive is currently divided into six main sub-collections with further additions expected.

 SCA administrative papers (SCA/1)